 Getting reviews on Amazon is important to build trust.
 Do track all positive and negative reviews on your products.
 Getting feedback is easier than it seems and there are a lot of different ways to go about it.

-Use PickFu to know what sells before you sell it
+Use PickFu to get input on what sells before you sell it

 PickFu is also here to help.
-While PickFu does not offer reviews that will go onto Amazon, you can receive feedback on your product before it launches.
+While the polling service doesn’t offer reviews that will go onto Amazon, you can use it to get feedback on your product before it launches.
 This can help you proactively address issues that you may not realize are there.
 By putting your product idea in front of a targeted audience, you can crowdsource ideas for improvement which in the end, will help you get more reviews on Amazon.